yeraysarmiento/pokemon_classes/README.md

 Javascript classes challenge about listing all Pokemon from the PokeApi with an API Rest.
 It has been developed as a SPA, you can see all existing pokemon, catch your favourite and see them in your Pokedex section!

-Own has been developed in a weekend during my ISDI Coders full-stack development bootcamp.
+This app has been developed in a weekend during my ISDI Coders full-stack development bootcamp.

 ## Technologies